dotnet-presentations/aspnetcore-for-beginners/Tutorial/2-Add a model/Addamodel.md

 }
 ```
 #### Add a database context class
-Create a new class named `MovieContext.cs` in the Models folder. database context aka `DbContext` is a class provided by Entity Framework to establish connection to database.
+Create a new class named `MovieContext.cs` in the Models folder.
+The database context, or `DbContext`, is a class provided by Entity Framework to facilitate database interactions.
 ```
 using Microsoft.EntityFrameworkCore;